 Brewster County, Texas.

 Propagated from a very old large collection plant.
-Growing in 2.75 pots.
-26 in
+Growing

 stock @ $15.00 each.